 More information on CMA requirements is available in the Experience Qualification section of the CMA Handbook.

-While the duration of the CPA program is typically 18 months, the CMA requires as much as 36 months or 3 years to complete.
+While the CPA program is typically 18 months, the CMA requires as much as 36 months or three years to complete.
 As for their exams, the CPA’s 4-part exam totals 16 hours of testing, while the CMA’s 2-part exam totals 8 hours of testing.

-Both CPAs and CMAs have a wide range of job options.
+Both CPAs and CMAs have many job options.
 For example, licensed CPAs may operate in business and industry, specialty firms, such as litigation assistance, or worldwide, national, regional, or local CPA firms that provide attest, tax, or consulting services.

 A CPA’s typical work prospects include:

-The CMA certification focuses on operations and finances, and it qualifies professionals to work in large firms with complicated operations.
-CMAs are frequently hired by large multinational companies both in the United States and abroad.
+The CMA certification focuses on operations and finances and qualifies professionals to work in large firms with complicated operations.
+CMAs are frequently hired by large multinational companies in the United States and abroad.

 Typical CMA career opportunities include: